lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/eks/eks_customers.md

 ![IDE](/images/mfe/shell-icon.png?classes=border,shadow)

-3#  Select a subscription to create a storage account and Microsoft Azure Files share.
+3#  Select a subscription to create a storage account and Microsoft Azure Files share (if asked).

-4#  Select "Create storage".
+4#  Select "Create storage" (if asked).

 5#  Check that the environment drop-down from the left-hand side of shell window says Bash.